 We provide high-quality, accessible and cost-effective surgery and therapeutic angioplasty, while fulfilling an important role in research and training.
 In addition to the surgical component, the program involves research of national significance, bringing the clinical and scientific excellence of National Institutes of Health (NIH) and Hopkins to the general population.
 It will also provide training for a new generation of cardiac surgeons and cardiologists.

 What other cardiovascular services does Suburban Hospital offer?

 Suburban Hospital's comprehensive cardiac services already include emergency angioplasty for heart attack victims, a cardiac care unit, three state-of-the-art catheterization laboratories, research programs in stroke and cardiac diagnosis in collaboration with the NIH, a cardiac rehabilitation center, an active community outreach and education program and the innovative HeartWell program targeted to those at high risk of illness due to cardiovascular disease.
-One of the newest and most innovative pieces of cardiac diagnostic technology is the new 64-slice GE LightSpeed Volume CT scanner that is able to produce amazingly vivid 3-D images of the entire body in 10 seconds.
-Suburban Hospital is one of the first hospitals with this technology in the Washington, D.C. area.
+Our two 64-slice CT scanners preform coronary artery CT imaging.

 How does the CT scanner benefit patients with cardiovascular disease?